waku-org/pm/draft-roadmap/nim_usage_improvements.md

 - {infrastructure}

 Improve usage of Nim related tooling and design patterns by proceedings with PoCs to discover potential gains and caveats.
-This includes adoption of Nimble, usage of VSCode plugin and iteration on C-Binding methodology.
+This includes adoption of Nimble, dogfooding VSCode plugin and iteration on C-Binding methodology.

 ## Strategic Objective